-Prerequisite: Acceptance in the BA Elementary Education Program.
+Prerequisite: Acceptance in the Center for Diné Teacher Education B.A.
+Elementary Education Program.

 In this course, pre-service teachers are introduced to ways of understanding home and school language and literacy as a part of self-expression.
 Literacy across the disciplines and in Language Arts K-8 classrooms will be studied.
 The focus is on how the emergent literacy and language acquisition of non-English-language-background students can be observed and supported by elementary teachers in Navajo Nation schools.
 Topics covered include language and literacy learning, developing and organizing instruction, self-understanding and self-expression, feedback, and assessment of learning.